Dineshs91/soft-delete-options-in-django/README.md

 Article.objects.all().delete()
 # Will soft delete all the articles.

+Article.objects.all()
+# Will return objects which are not deleted (Either soft/hard)

 Article.objects.all_with_deleted()
-# Will fetch all the objects including the deleting one's
+# Will fetch all the objects including the deleted one's

 Article.original_objects.all()
-# Will fetch all the objects including the deleting one's using our custom manager.
+# Will fetch all the objects including the deleted one's using our custom manager.
 ```

 We can restore the soft deleted object